jojrg/mlDocker/README.md

 ### Installation Process

-(1) Build the docker image using the `Dockerfile`.
+1. Build the docker image using the `Dockerfile`.

-(2) Use docker-compose and its confoguration file docker-compose.yml in order to spin up three docker containers each running MarkLogic
+2. Use docker-compose and its confoguration file docker-compose.yml in order to spin up three docker containers each running MarkLogic

-(3) Use MarkLogic Management API (or MarkScript) to setup the cluster by installing a standalone marklogic server in the one container and adding the two MarkLogic servers to the cluster.
+3. Use MarkLogic Management API (or MarkScript) to setup the cluster by installing a standalone marklogic server in the one container and adding the two MarkLogic servers to the cluster.

-(4) Bootstrap an application and configure high availability with forest-failover
+4. Bootstrap an application and configure high availability with forest-failover

 The folder `roxyApp` contains a roxy project.
-It is used to bootstrap a base application (including a content and modules database) in MarkLogic.
+It is used to bootstrap a base application (including a content and modules database) in MarkLogic:
+ * Please edit the property file under `roxyApp/deply/local.properties` and set the IP of your docker host (docker machine) that is hosting the containers.
+ * Run the following commads:
+ ** `./ml local bootstrap`
+ ** `./ml local bootstrap --replicate-internals`

 ### more to come - this is still under construction.